 This post provides a quick check of the passport and visa requirements to visit a list of 40 countries (and counting).

-I was recently invited to Singapore to join a 5-day cruise (yes please) which will stop at Malaysia, Thailand and Cambodia.
-A no-brainer as a travel blogger and I said yes straight away, but then it randomly occurred to me (in the middle of the night) that my passport expires in five months and I need to quickly check how long it needs to be valid to visit each of those countries.
+Little passport story which nearly caught me out: I was recently invited to Singapore to join a 5-day cruise (yes please) which will stop at Malaysia, Thailand and Cambodia.
+A no-brainer as a travel blogger and I said yes straight away, but then it randomly occurred to me (in the middle of the night, when these tend to do!) that my passport expires in five months and I need to quickly check how long it needs to be valid to visit each of those countries.

 I do hope you find this one-stop post of passport requirements helpful 😀